collinlucke/baphomet-server/RENDER_DEPLOYMENT.md

 ## Troubleshooting:

+- **"Cannot find module server.ts" Error**:
+  - Check that `package.json` main field points to `dist/server.js` not `server.ts`
+  - Verify build and start commands in Render dashboard match the `render.yaml` file
+  - Ensure the build process is copying all JavaScript files to dist folder
 - **Build Fails**: Check that all dependencies are in `dependencies` not `devDependencies`
 - **Server Won't Start**: Verify the PORT environment variable is being used correctly
 - **Database Connection Issues**: Check MongoDB Atlas IP whitelist and connection string